Gxrco/LLM-Class/README.md

-# Chat with Python 🐍 Documentation
+# Chat about Minecraft ⛏️ - ChatBot 🤖

-This project is designed to help users find answers to their Python questions by leveraging a combination of natural language processing, document ingestion, and a chatbot interface.
+This project is designed to help users find answers to their Minecraft questions by leveraging a combination of natural language processing, document ingestion, and a chatbot interface.

 ## Features